php-dev-br/laravel-doc-pt-br/cache.md

 The first argument passed to the `extend` method is the name of the driver.
 This will correspond to your `driver` option in the `config/cache.php` configuration file.
 The second argument is a Closure that should return an `Illuminate\Cache\Repository` instance.
 The Closure will be passed an `$app` instance, which is an instance of the [service container](container.md).

-Once your extension is registered, update your `config/cache.php` configuration file's `driver` option to the name of your extension.
+Once your extension is registered, simply update your `config/cache.php` configuration file's `driver` option to the name of your extension.

 <a name="events"></a>
 ## Events